Algebra--Mrs. Mary Ellen Costello

 Homework: Homework is assigned daily, including Friday.
 It is important for you to try every problem.
 You will receive homework credit for an incorrect answer but no credit for a blank sheet.
-Should you get home and forget the assignment, go to this teacher website.
+Should you get home and forget the assignment, go to your Schoology list of assignments.

 Grades: Your marking period grade is the weighted average of tests, quizzes, projects, and a homework completion grade.
 Quizzes are usually announced.
 Tests are always announced and will be reviewed for in class.

 You have been afforded a wonderful opportunity to study high-school level Algebra 1 in the eighth grade.
 However, if you are in Honors, you must maintain an 80% or higher as your average of assessments to remain in the class.
 In May all students in Honors Algebra 1 will take the PA Keystone Exam, which is a requirement for high school graduation.
 Algebra is a rigorous experience.
 However, I am here each and every day to help you ACHIEVE SUCCESS.